EKonyvtar/ekonyvtar.github.io/audiobook-privacy_policy.md

 App does not required any special permissions other than standard network and storage management permissions to stream, download and store audiobook files.

-App Uses Adomb Third Party Tool to display advertisements, which can collect some non sensitive device details.
+App Uses Adomb Third Party Tool to display advertisements, which can collect some non-sensitive and personal information.

 App Uses Firebase Third Party Tool to collect functionality related data only.